hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 After a battle some of your Heroes may be taken out of action.
 You will need to determine the extent of their injuries before the next game.

-To use the Heroes’ Serious Injuries chart opposite, roll two D6.
+To use the Heroes’ Serious Injuries chart below, roll two D6.
 The first dice roll represents ‘tens’ and the second ‘units’, so that a roll of 1 and 5 is 15, a roll of 3 and 6 is 36, etc. This type of dice roll is referred to as a ‘D66 roll’.

 Some events, such as losing in the Pits to a Pit Fighter or being victim to _Killing Blow_ will ask you to roll on the first half of this table.
 In that case the first dice roll is a D3 rather than a D6, meaning your results will be between 11 and 36.